Jack2091A/Sunny-Packets/README.md

 ```text
 python data_sovereignty.py CaptureGood.pcap   --mac 34:EA:E7:A6:AB:12   --target-country Australia   --geoip-db GeoLite2-Country.mmdb   --csv sovereignty_report.csv
 ```
+The script will save the findings into a csv file containing the ip addresses found, their location and the ports used in communication.

 ## Running vulnerability_lookup_grading_tool.py
 Initiate the run as using the following command line: